TOPSEC

 Our mission statement is to fully focus on protecting the communication of our end users.
 Microsoft Office 365 is a multifunctional product with no particular focus on email security.

-Prevents human errors – Outbound Monitoring
+Prevents human errors

-What TOPSEC do for you?
+What Topsec do for you?

 We provide a wide range of services that help to protect your email ecosystem and organization.
 Good customer service is a big part of our service offering and what differentiates us from the competition.